nephatrine/docker-drone-ci/README.md

 ## Configuration Variables

 You can set these parameters using the syntax ``-e "VARNAME=VALUE"`` on your ``docker run`` command.
-These are typically used during the container initialization scripts to perform initial setup.
+Some of these may only be used during initial configuration and further changes may need to be made in the generated configuration files.

 - ``DRONE_DATABASE_SECRET``: Database Secret (**generated**)
 - ``DRONE_GITEA_SERVER``: Gitea Server (*""*)